 Section 1.

-The successor Memorandum of Understanding between the City of Rocklin and the AFSCME Council 57, Local 146 AFL-CIO, representing the Rocklin Public Service Employees, for the term July 1, 2021 through June 30, 2023, attached hereto as Exhibit "A," and incorporated herein by reference, is hereby approved.
-The City Manager is authorized to sign the MOU on behalf of the City of Rocklin.
+The MOU that is attached and incorporated herein between the City of Rocklin and AFSCME Council 57, Local 146 AFL-CIO representing the City of Rocklin Public Service Employees Bargaining Unit for the period July 1, 2023 through June 30, 2026 attached hereto as Exhibit A is approved and adopted.
+The Mayor is authorized to sign the MOU on behalf of the City.